 Often the decision to consult with an advisor is triggered by a life change, such as buying a home, inheriting money or starting a family.
 A good advisor always starts by identifying your goals — even your hopes and dreams — and then turns that understanding into a personalized financial strategy that can help you make those dreams come true.

 Once you’ve discussed all of that, you and your advisor can work together to identify and prioritize your goals.
 Only then will you talk about what sort of investments and financial strategies might help you meet them.
-“Then, as you reach life’s major turning points, you’ll want to keep checking in,” says Matthew Wesley, managing director of the Merrill Center for Family Wealth.TM “As your life changes, your priorities will change too, and your advisor should be able to help you make important financial decisions every step of the way.”
+“Then, as you reach life’s major turning points, you’ll want to keep checking in,” says Valerie Galinskaya, managing director and head of the Merrill Center for Family Wealth.TM “As your life changes, your priorities will change too, and your advisor should be able to help you make important financial decisions every step of the way.”

 An advisor can do far more than create an investment strategy